nikitaapraj/weather-api/weather-api-docs/points.md

 ## Overview

 Use this request to get forecast for a location.
 The request returns URLs for two types of forecast:
-1. Weekly Forecast
+1. Weekly Forecast in the `forecast` property
-2. Hourly forecast
+2. Hourly forecast in the `forecastHourly` property

 ## Example
 ### Request